Located within a two and a half hour drive from LA lies Joshua Tree, a magical place in the Mojave Desert.

 Where I stayed:

-The RV was equipped with all the essentials: functioning kitchen, 2 beds, bathtub with hot running water and 2 AC units.
-The bed was really comfortable!
-From there, I could see the mountains in the distance.
+The RV was equipped with all the essentials: a functioning kitchen, two beds, a bathtub with hot running water and two AC units.
+The bed was really comfortable and I could even see the mountains in the distance.
 However, at night, I wish I had brought an extra blanket with me because with the AC on, it got extremely cold and with the AC off, it was extremely hot.
+There was no in-between.

-After the sun went down, a black blanket with tiny white dots began to emerge in the sky and within 10 minutes, the whole sky was covered with stars.
+After the sun went down, a pitch-black blanket with minuscule white dots began to emerge in the sky and within 10 minutes, the whole sky was covered with stars.
 It was magical.

 In the early morning, I woke up to see the sunrise and spotted two Jackrabbits, which are very common in this part of California and the Sonora desert.
-They look like this:
+This is what they look like:

 6:11 AM